ralphamale/flirtatiously/README.md

   -Fix the multiple choices in profile.

   -Guest accounts that self-destruct
-    -Have stuff already filled out.
-And say it's in-line editing.
     -Demo pictures with Flickr creative commons
     -Make Demo walkthrough
-    -Have set notifications.
-    -Have some people message!
     -Tips around app to guide the user through app to make implemented features extra obvious.
-    -Explain how Tinder works.
   -Fix Search Bar
     -user filter "NULL" should make sure it clears the db col.
-  -Seed Data with real-life data.
-    -Status messages
-    -Add real questions

   -Model Tests
   -Check the font for pagination.